beedyboy/smart/README.md

-#Debrise
+#Smart
-This is an ecommerce website which basically deal in hamper's items sudo nano /etc/apache2/sites-available/000-default.conf
+This is the backend for restaurant management.. sudo nano /etc/apache2/sites-available/000-default.conf

 <VirtualHost *:80>